mjt91/mjt91.github.io/_posts/2026-07-14-eternal-skills-in-the-age-of-ai.md

 excerpt: A friend asked me this question.
 I couldn't shake it.
 So I went looking.
 ---

-*A friend asked me this question.
-I couldn't shake it.
-So I went looking.*

 ## The question that started this

+I am generally an AI positive person.
+I have written about my AI usage here, here and here.
+TODO add links.
+I have been using AI, AI tools, harnesses, and burn through more tokens than all my friends combined.
+Yet, I can understand when people are freightend what will happen to their jobs or what they should tell their children which path to take in life.

-A friend asked me a question I couldn't shake: *which skills are still worth investing in, now that AI is eating everything else?*
+A good (freightened) friend asked me a question I found very intersting: *which skills are still worth investing in, now that AI is eating everything else?*

-The week before, I'd been listening to Tim Ferriss's recent Q&A episode (#859, March 2026 — "The Upcoming AI Tsunami").
+The week before, I'd been listening to [Ferriss's recent Q&A episode (#859, March 2026 — "The Upcoming AI Tsunami"](https://tim.blog/2026/03/26/qa-with-tim-ai-tsunami/)).
 Someone named Hugo had asked him a version of exactly this question: "In a world full of tools, systems, and AI, what human abilities or habits are becoming more valuable, not less?"

 Ferriss's answer, in his own words: *the relational, the tactile, anything IRL, and offline informational advantage*.
 Not "prompt engineering."
 Not "AI literacy."
 Not the stuff LinkedIn keeps telling me to learn. **Relational.
 Tactile.
 In real life.**

+I think this might not be an complete answer to my friends' question, but it is a good start.
+AI engineering changed drastically in the last six months (someone remember when they thought Prompt Engineer will be a real job LMAO) and will change again drastically in the next six.
+But what Tim tells us here is to look behind the curtains.
+Begin to think from first principles, what would we do without the machines?
+Without delegating everything to our favorite AI?
+When there is friction in thinking about how to formulate this email for a new client, how to come across as a charismatic guy, when calling the girl you like?
+These are activities and behaviors taken from the real life.
+Not from some prompt.

+### The last four Jobs in Tech (kids need to understand this)
+TODO add latent-space-last-four-jobs-tech.png

+Even though this was portraied as a joke, it is fitting to the occaison:

 Then I caught a panel discussion — it was making the rounds as "only 2 jobs left in the AI economy," though the punchline is really closer to four.
 The panel's claim: when the dust settles, almost everyone is going to be doing one of a small number of things. **AI engineers** (the people who build the systems). **People managers** (the "grown-ups," in the panel's words, who turn groups of humans into teams). **Infrastructure engineers** (the people who keep the lights on).
 And a fourth category the panel couldn't quite agree on — possibly healthcare, possibly energy, possibly policy.
 The point was: most jobs don't survive the transition. **You either build the tools, manage the humans who use them, or keep the underlying systems running.**